NHACP-IF/NHACP-specification/nhacp-specification.md

 then the length MUST be the number of bytes read before the end-of-file was encountered.

-### FILE-WRITE
+### WRITE

 Perform a sequential write to a file descriptor.
-If possible, the underlying storage (file/URL) should be updated as well.

-The maximum payload langth for a FILE-WRITE is 8192 bytes.
-Network adapters MUST return an error for FILE-WRITE requests whose length field exceeds this value.
+The maximum payload langth for a WRITE is 8192 bytes.
+Network adapters MUST return an error for WRITE requests whose length field exceeds this value.

 | Name   | Type | Notes                           |